diondetterer/epinetr/README.md

 plot(pop)
 ```

+## Authors and support
+Dion Detterer, Paul Kwan and Cedric Gondro wrote the *epinetr* package, with Dion as the maintainer.

+Issues can be reported via the issue tab, or you can email Dion at ddettere@myune.edu.au for assistance.

 ## Contributing
 We welcome contributions to the project; please see the project wiki for details on the codebase.

+For advice on setting up an appropriate R development environment, see Hadley Wickham's advice on system setup at https://r-pkgs.org/setup.html

 ## License
 *epinetr* is released under the GPLv3 license.
 See the file `LICENSE` for more details.

-## Authors and support
-Dion Detterer, Paul Kwan and Cedric Gondro wrote the *epinetr* package, with Dion as the maintainer.

-Issues can be reported via the issue tab, or you can email Dion at ddettere@myune.edu.au for assistance.